-The Equo Volunteer of the Year award recognises the sacrifices made by volunteers to enable countless others to enjoy their sport or profession week in, week out.
-The award winner will be revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.
-Find out who made the shortlist:
+The Equo Events Volunteer of the Year award recognises the sacrifices made by volunteers to enable countless others to enjoy their sport or profession week in, week out.
+The award winner was revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.

 Mary has held the voluntary position of chairman of the Pony Club since 2014, as well as volunteering for British Eventing in a variety of roles, including fence judging, starting and timekeeping.

 Highlight of 2017: “As part of the British Champions Series, we were able to take children and parents on a tour of Newmarket Racecourse during the Guineas Festival this year.
 A lot of people hadn’t been racing before and came away really inspired — just seeing one child smile makes all the hard work worthwhile.”